Froglodyte/TycheOS/Notes/odr.md

-# Translation units, ODR and how code sharing works in C/C++ codebases!
+# Translation units, ODR and how code sharing works in C++ codebases!

 ## Translation Units

--   Every C/C++ program is made up of various translation units.
+-   Every C++ program is made up of various translation units.
 -   A translation unit is nothing but a .c/.cpp file!
 -   The linker does the job of knitting these files together
 -   All the translation units share the same global scope